Sifato5/Attention-Based-NABPs-Classification/README.md

 # Attention-Based Deep Learning Architecture for Comprehensive Nucleic Acid-Binding Proteins Characterization

-In this study, we developed a novel hierarchical and multi-class deep learning approach designed to effectively classify subtypes of NABPs (non-NABPs, RBPs, DSBs, and SSBs) with high precision
+In this study, we developed a hierarchical and multi-class deep learning approach designed to effectively classify subtypes of NABPs (non-NABPs, RBPs, DSBs, and SSBs) with high precision.

 # Files in /models: